wwarriner/uabrc.github.io/docs/workflow_solutions/git.md

     Best practice for the remote URL is to ensure it ends with `.git`.
 While the URL for this documentation's repository is <https://github.com/uabrc/uabrc.github.io> you should instead use `https://github.com/uabrc/uabrc.github.io.git` when cloning.

-    Using the `.git` suffix is optional for GitHub, but required for GitLab.
+    Using the `.git` suffix is optional for GitHub, but required for Code.rc and GitLab.
 <!-- markdownlint-enable MD046 -->

 [Full documentation](https://git-scm.com/docs/git-clone).